Sonnenwagen and Covestro: Shaping the mobility of the future together

 One-Year Construction Phase

 For one year, Team Sonnenwagen worked intensively on the construction of the "Æthon".
-The goal: successful participation in the Bridgestone World Solar Challenge 2025 in Australia.
+The goal: successful participation in the Bridgestone World Solar Challenge 2025 in Australia – a goal that the team has secured with a top placement.
 The solar car race is probably the toughest competition of its kind worldwide and leads over a distance of more than 3,000 kilometers through the Australian Outback from Darwin to Adelaide – without any fuel or charging station.

 More than 50 teams from internationally renowned universities from 24 countries compete against each other with their solar cars in the race.
 Victory is determined not only by speed – Team Sonnenwagen's vehicles can reach speeds of up to 120 kilometers per hour – but also by the optimal use of available solar energy.
 In any case, the project is a valuable experience for the Aachen team and impressively demonstrates their commitment to developing future mobility concepts.